Three Oscars, three Golden Globes, a Tony and a lifetime of memorable performances. Denzel Washington

 In the mid 2000s, Washington built on his "Crimson Tide" reputation and starred in a series of successful thrillers.
 Among these was a remake of the 1962 classic "The Manchurian Candidate."

 He earned two more Oscar nominations starring in (and producing) a screen adaptation of August Wilson's play "Fences," a tale of a former Negro League pitcher who struggles to deal with his new life as a garbage man.
 Washington played the lead role in a Broadway revival in 2010, for which he won a Tony Award.
+He also directed the film.

 To the surprise of many awards prognosticators, Washington earned Oscar nom No. 9 for his performance as a crusading attorney in writer-director Dan Gilroy's 2017 legal drama "Roman J. Israel, Esq."

 In July 2018, Washington returned to his thriller side with "Equalizer 2," the sequel to a brutal action thriller he made in 2014 about a widowed man who embraces his past as a ruthless vigilante to help the helpless.
-This is Washington's third film with Antoine Fuqua, who directed him in "Training Day."
+This was Washington's third film with Antoine Fuqua, who directed him in "Training Day."

 In the 2021 thriller "The Little Things," Washington plays a small-town cop who teams up with an L.A.
 County sheriff's detective (Rami Malek) to hunt down a serial killer.